sklf/USTC_lab/content/en/authors/BinbinZhang/_index.md

 ---
 # Display name
-title: "Fang Zhou"
+title: "Bin-Bin Zhang"
 weight: 79
 # Username (this should match the folder name and the name on publications)
 authors:
-- "Fang Zhou"
+- "Bin-Bin Zhang"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD student
+role: Ph.D student

 # Organizations/Affiliations
 organizations: